AJMLAIRD/Assignment-1.0---FinTech-Case-Study-18-11-2021---Monash-University-FinTech-Bootcamp-2021---Aidan-J.M/README.md

 ## How Crypto has changed

-One of the major changes to cryptocurrency in the past decade is surprisingly the phenomenon of Bitcoin and other first generation cryptocurrencies being considered outdated[^17].
+One of the major changes to cryptocurrency in the past decade is surprisingly the phenomenon of Bitcoin and other first generation cryptocurrencies no longer commonly used for transactions but for long-term investments[^17].
 Bitcoin's original purpose has shifted from being a means to exchange to being a store of value[^18].
-This is primarily due to the value of Bitcoin accelerating over 120 million percent throughout the last 10 years.
-It is also due to Bitcoin using the highly criticized proof-of-work protocal to validate transactions as most modern cryptocurrencies use proof-of-stake[^19].
+This is primarily due to the value of Bitcoin accelerating over 120 million percent throughout the last 10 years[^19].

 With the conception and creation of the Ethereum network came tokens and the ability for programmers to create their own cryptocurrency projects[^20].
 Decentalised apps (dapps) and non-fungible tokens (NFTs) are now becoming more widespread, providing access to decentralised wealth creation opportunities[^21].
 Major financial institutions are now opening their doors to crypto and offering their clients crypto and blockchain products and services[^22].
 One such example in Australia is Commonwealth Bank who have recently announced that they will offer Commsec investors to buy and hold cryptocurrencies[^23].